MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-treeinitialstate-property.md

 ---
 # TreeInitialState Property

-Sets whether a list page that shown as a tree opens collapsed or expanded.
+Sets whether the tree view on list page is collapsed or expanded when the page opens.

 ## Applies To

--   Group controls on pages
+-   Repeater Group controls on pages

 ## Property Value

  **CollapseAll** if a tree view is required; otherwise, **ExpandAll**.
 The default is **false**.

 ## Syntax
 ```
-TreeInitialState = CollapseAll|ExpandAll;
+TreeInitialState = CollapseAll;
 ```

+## Example
 ## See Also

 [ShowAsTree Property](devenv-showastree-property.md)